ds-suyog/webscrapper/README.md

 elasticsearch==7.0.1
 Scrapy 1.6.0

-Note: webscrapper is just for study purpose, with no intent of stealing data
+Note: webscrapper is just for experiment purpose, with no intent of stealing data from BSE